 Across our customers the average amount written off will be around £10,600 upon successful completion of the IVA.

 Total debt payable: £2,042

 Debt write-off: £10,568

 * This calculator approximates the amount of unsecured debt you could write off.
-It is based an average of £10,568 unsecured debt that we anticipate will be written off for IVAs approved between 1 January 2020 and 31 December 2020, upon successful completion.
+It is based on an average of £10,645.20 unsecured debt that we anticipate will be written off for IVAs approved between 1 January 2021 and 31 December 2021 for FSS customers, upon successful completion.

 There is no standard set number which is written off during an IVA as each case is different to a person’s situation.
 Monthly payments towards the IVA are based on the amount of disposable income you receive each month, so the figure paid out changes for each person.

 If you have a larger amount of income at your disposal, you’ll be able to pay more back.
 The more money you can pay, the smaller the amount of debt there will be to write off.
 If you also receive additional funds, such as an inheritance, this may affect your IVA repayments and could result in you writing off less.